jarrarhaider1214/docs/pages/user-guide/components/cluster/um-new-cluster/gcp-cluster/gcp-cluster.md

 ![3](imgs/3.jpg)

 1. **Image Family**: Will be listed based on the GCP account used to create cluster.

 2. **Image Project**: Will be listed based on the image family selected.

 3. **Service Account Email:** Will be listed based on the GCP account used.
 It needs to have required access level as shown in info message in screenshot above.

 4. **Tags**: Tags attached with the cluster.
 They can be attached while configuring network.

 5. **Disk Type:** Type of the disk for root volume e.g. Persistent SSD.

 6. **Disk Size**: Size for the root volume disk.

 7. **Docker Data Volume**: To add docker data volume as well.

+   > A data volume is a specially-designated directory within one or more containers that bypasses the Union File System.
+Data volumes provide several useful features for persistent or shared data.Volumes are initialized when a container is created.